dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

   - Configured share permissions for controlled network access.<br>
   - Created an Organizational Unit in Active Directory for shared resources.<br>
   - Created and configured security groups for each department.<br>
-  - Added users to correct security groups for role based access.<br>
+  - Added users to correct security groups for role-based access.<br>
   - Verified group membership inside Active Directory Users and Computers.<br>
   - Configured NTFS permissions on shared folders.<br>
   - Disabled inheritance on the main shared folder.<br>